-The UK Government’s Department for Environment, Food and Rural Affairs, Department for International Development, Foreign and Commonwealth Office, and the Joint Nature Conservation Committee are the UK Government bodies that primarily support biodiversity conservation in the Overseas Territories.
-In 2009 they jointly developed the United Kingdom Overseas Territories Biodiversity Strategy.
+The UK Government’s Department for Environment, Food and Rural Affairs, Foreign, Commonwealth and Development Office, and the Joint Nature Conservation Committee are the UK Government bodies that primarily support biodiversity conservation in the Overseas Territories.
+In 2009, they jointly developed the United Kingdom Overseas Territories Biodiversity Strategy.
 An assessment of progress towards this strategy was made in 2014.
 The Ministry of Defence also supports biodiversity conservation in certain Overseas Territories.

 Information on how the CBD is implemented within the Overseas Territories and Crown Dependencies to which the CBD has been extended to can be found in the links to the respective Governments above.

-Further information on biodiversity conservation in the Overseas Territories and the Crown Dependencies can be found on the JNCC’s Overseas Territories webpage and the website of the following non-governmental organisation: The UK Overseas Territories Conservation Forum.
+Further information on biodiversity conservation in the Overseas Territories and the Crown Dependencies can be found on the JNCC’s Overseas Territories webpage and the website of the non-governmental organisation The UK Overseas Territories Conservation Forum.